 It’s one of the first major applause lines in the special, though there are more to follow.
 Comedians will tell you nobody hates themselves more than comedians; as the hardest job in show business it’s a masochistic endeavor.
 Maybe that’s why when Gadsby “comes out,” it’s to say, “I identify as tired.”

-She firmly believes that not only can we separate the art from the artist, but we must.
+She firmly believes that we cannot separate the art from the artist.

 “Nanette” may go down in history as the first truly post-MeToo comedy special.
 With a fiery passion, Gadsby explains how Pablo Picasso slept with a 17-year-old girl, and why that’s all she needs to know.
 “Picasso suffered the mental illness of misogyny,” she says.
 Then, she lists Hollywood’s most powerful known abusers.
 “Donald Trump.
 Pablo Picasso.
 Harvey Weinstein.
 Bill Cosby.
 Woody Allen.
 Roman Polanski,” she says.